istoriajocurilorvideo/robotics-lab/Matrix game/README.md

 ![image](https://github.com/istoriajocurilorvideo/robotics-lab/blob/master/Matrix%20game/Images/spaceship.png)

+After a while random asteroids will start to appear on the screen and  move around.
+On top of that, the damaged
+spaceships will be floating around as well(they will be represented by a blicking dot on the screen).
+You can
+repair a spaceship by colliding with it.
 ![image](https://github.com/istoriajocurilorvideo/robotics-lab/blob/master/Matrix%20game/Images/gameplay.png)
+The asteroids vary in size and speed, and this will change depending on your current level achieved in this game.

+Every repaired spaceship will add up to you final score, so get as many spaceships as possible.

 ### Gamepad Buttons
 On your gamepad you will have three buttons named A, B, X and a joystick.